Moshi Monsters: The Movie

 Moshi Monsters: The Movie is a 2013 British animated musical adventure film directed by Wip Vernooij and co-directed by Morgan Francis.
-It is based on the massively multiplayer online role-playing game Moshi Monsters.
-The film features the voices of Emma Tate, Tom Clarke Hill, Phillipa Alexander, Keith Wickham and Ashley Slater.
-The film was released to UK and Irish cinemas on 20 December 2013 and grossed $2.9 million.
-The film's plot follows monsters Katsuma and Poppet, who star in a documentary about their home and are tasked with retrieving a golden egg named the Great Moshling Egg from Dr. Strangeglove and his glumpified sidekick Fishlips.
+It is based on Moshi Monsters, a massively multiplayer online role-playing game.
+Its cast features the voices of Emma Tate, Tom Clarke Hill, Phillipa Alexander, Keith Wickham and Ashley Slater.
+It was released to UK and Irish cinemas on 20 December 2013 and grossed $2.9 million.
+It follows monsters Katsuma and Poppet, who star in a documentary about their home and are tasked with retrieving a golden egg named the Great Moshling Egg from Dr. Strangeglove and his glumpified sidekick Fishlips.